|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 1. During the depression of the 1930s, the Grand Coulee Dam on the Columbia River was a major public works project in the USA.
 Today this dam provides 6.8 GW of load following electricity generation.
 The seasonal energy storage system contemplated herein offers comparable public benefits.

 5. During the late winter the level of Lake Ontario would be relatively low.
 During the late summer the level of Lake Erie would be relatively low.
-Some shipping channels, especially in Lake Erie, may require dredging to provide adequate keel clearance when the lake levels are low.
+Some shipping channels, especially in Lake Erie, would likely require dredging to provide adequate keel clearance when the lake level is low.
+The shipping locks at both ends of Lake Ontario would likely require significant modification.

 It is contemplated that this project should proceed by way of three feasibility studies.